 Stay calm and don’t become offended

 Whatever happens, always maintain your composure.
 A quick way to look like an unstable jerk is to lose your cool.
-Stand your ground but have an heir of maturity about you.
+Stand your ground but have an air of maturity about you.
 The landlord will take your concern more seriously if you aren’t overly emotional about the situation.
-Tensions can run high, especially when you live in close proximity to you.
+Tensions can run high, especially when you live in close proximity to others.

-Communication is key.
-Let them know what is going on with your end, so you can try to come to a peaceful solution.
-If all else fails, find noise cancelling devices to help you sleep, and give you peace during the day.
+Remember, communication goes both ways.
+If you spend time getting to know your neighbor’s situation, you also deserve to be heard.
+Let them know what is going on with your end, so you can try to find a peaceful solution.
+If all else fails, find noise-canceling devices to help you sleep, and to give you peace during the day.
 If you are ever unsure, then stick to the Golden Rule: Treat your neighbor how you would want to be treated—even when dealing with tough situations.